Joseph-Alp/Chem-308-Portfolio/README.md

 1. [Code For Calculating The Expectation Value For TDSE PIB](/MLW6.md) (Week 6)
 1. [Code For Calculating The First Two Expectation Values For TDSE PIB](/MLW6a.md) (Week 7)
     *    [Further modifying range of states explored](/MLW6c.md)
-    *    Gaussian functions are often used to represent the probability density function of a normally distributed variable.
-We can apply a Gaussian bump(s) in MatLab to our TDSE PIB to observe the expectation value when we localize the particle to the right of the potential well.

 # Perturbation Theory
 1. [Introduction to Pertubation Theory](/IntroPerturbation.md) (Week 8)
     *    [Re-Writing The TDSE To Consider Different Times](/MLW8.md)